Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Polynomial GBNE and SGNE

 \section{Polynomial GBNE and SGNE}

-Since GBNE is an infinite dimensional equilibrium problem, it is usually difficult to compute it.
-In this section, we propose a computational scheme which allows one to compute an approximate GBNE.
-Specifically, we adopt the well-known polynomial decision rule (see e.g.~\cite{bampou2012polynomial}) to approximate the GBNE and subsequently convert the GBNE problem into a finite dimensional SGNE problem, which can be solved by stochastic approximation scheme or sample average approximation scheme; see \cite{ravat2017existence,Franci2022Stochastic}.
-This polynomial approximation approach is proposed by Guo et al.~\cite{guo2021existence} for the classical BNE models.
-When we use the approach to tackle the GBNE model, we need to address new challenges arising from type/action dependent feasible sets.
-To ease the exposition, we confine our discussion to the case where type space $\Theta_i\subset\R$ is a convex and compact set and the action space $\mathcal{A}_i=[a_i,b_i]\subset\R$, where $a_i, b_i$ are constants for $i\in N$.
+Since the GBNE is an infinite-dimensional equilibrium problem, it is usually difficult to compute it.
+In this section, we propose a computational scheme which allows {us} to compute an approximate GBNE.
+Specifically, we adopt the well-known polynomial decision rule (see e.g.~\cite{bampou2012polynomial}) to approximate the GBNE and subsequently convert the GBNE model into the stochastic generalized Nash equilibrium (SGNE) model, { which can be solved by a sample average approximation scheme; see \cite{Franci2022Stochastic, guo2021existence,ravat2017existence}.} This {polynomial approximation} approach has been proposed by Guo et al.~\cite{guo2021existence} for classic BNE models.
+When we use {this} approach to tackle the GBNE model, we need to address new challenges arising from type/action dependent feasible sets.
+To ease the exposition, we confine our discussion to the case where {the} type space $\Theta_i\subset\R$ is a convex and compact set and { the action space $\mathbb{A}_i=[\underline{\underline{a}}_i, \bar{\bar{a}}_i]\subset\R$, where $\underline{\underline{a}}_i, \bar{\bar{a}}_i$ are constants for $i\in N$. }